-Ranked as the 2nd best nation in the world to do business, Singapore is a land of lucrative opportunities for investment.
+Singapore is ranked as one of the top trade-friendly countries in the world.
+It is a land of lucrative opportunities for investment.
 Let’s guide you, step by step, on how to incorporate your own business in Singapore.

 Who Can Incorporate a Company in Singapore?

-As a foreign entrepreneur, you can set up your company yourself, but you must appoint a local Singapore resident as a director to comply with ACRA.
-However, after you’ve actually incorporated your business in Singapore, you can own 100% of the company shares, while being a foreign director.
+As a foreign entrepreneur, you can choose to incorporate a Singapore company on your own, but you must appoint a local Singapore resident as a director to comply with ACRA.
+However, after you’ve actually incorporated your business in Singapore, you can own 100% of the company shares while being a foreign director.

-You’ll need to provide your chosen Singapore company incorporation service provider the following:
+You’ll need to provide your chosen Singapore company incorporation service provider with the following:

 - Copy of your passport